scttnlsn/redblack.js/README.md

 redblack.js
 ===========

-Red-black tree for Node.js and the browser
+redblack.js is a red-black tree implementation for Node.js and the browser.

 Usage
 -----